crusoexia/morse-code/README.md

 The project doesn't enable __hot module reload__, but it will watch your changes and recomplie, everytime you change the code you need to refresh the page to get the changes work.

+## Marble diagram

+There are some marble diagrams in the comments to explain the key algorithms.
+Refer to [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) and [rxmarbles](http://rxmarbles.com/) if you don't understand them.

 ## Exercise

 The project just can parse chars, but hasn't implement the ability to detect word breaks.
 Refer to the wiki to get the idea how to detect a word break, implement this functionality and use your morse parser to send __Hello world__ to agent John.